rod31/rod31/README.md

 # Hi, I'm Rodrigo 👋

 I’m a recent Computer Engineering graduate (minor in Neuroscience) passionate about leveraging AI, ML, and neurotechnology to build real‑world systems that connect data, behavior, and biology.
-Outside of code, I’m an avid literature reader, a movie enthusiast, and an (occasionally) amateur DJ.
+Outside of code, I’m an avid literature reader, a movie enthusiast, and an (occasional) amateur DJ.

 ## 🧠 Interests